-Betty Roth Senior Manager School and Teacher Programs The English-Speaking Union 144 East 39th Street, New York, NY 10016 broth@esuus.org
+Betty Roth Senior Manager School and Teacher Programs The English-Speaking Union 144 East 39th Street, New York, New York 10016 btrevinoroth@esuus.org

 Program Overview

 What is the Competition?

 The English-Speaking Union (ESU) National Shakespeare Competition is a nationwide competition in which high school students read, analyze, perform and recite Shakespearean monologues and sonnets in three qualifying stages: school, ESU branch, and national.